GabeScott/standard-works-vault/General Conference/1971 October - How to Worship.md

 # How to Worship

-*By Bruce R. McConkie - Of the Seventy*
+By President Bruce R. McConkie - *Of the First Council of the Seventy*

 *Given in the October session of the 1971 General Conference*